The following language is excerpted from the School of Music Bulletin.

-- On the day of the concert, pick up your ticket at the Sprague box office between 12 pm and 7 pm.
+- On the day of the concert, pickup your ticket at the Sprague Memorial Hall box office during business hours.
 For concerts in Woolsey and other locations, please see your email for ticket pickup instructions.

 - Tickets not picked up by one half-hour before the concert will be released for sale.
 If you still wish to attend the concert, you will be required to purchase a ticket at the student rate, subject to availability.

 - If you reserve a ticket but cannot attend the concert, you must contact the concert office to release the ticket.
 Please send an email to the concert office at firstname.lastname@example.org before 4 p.m. on concert days, or call or stop by anytime during business hours.
 Many of our concerts sell out, and holding your ticket may prevent another person from attending.
 Please be courteous.